Calling the Treatment Center: What to Expect - Adult Patients

 As your first day of treatment approaches, it is normal to feel anxious, or even ambivalent.
-We want you to keep in the forefront of your mind that a full recovery from eating disorders is possible and achievable.
+We want you to keep in the forefront of your mind that a full recovery from eating disorders and mood and anxiety disorders is possible and achievable.

 We will work together to find the best direction for you — a direction that will help you recover the life you deserve.
 When you are ready to get started with care, please give us a call.